 The intent of punitive damages is to discourage the defendant, or other would-be offenders, from participating in such risky behavior.
 Because negligence is based on unintentional acts, punitive damages are not typically available.
 In a gross negligence claim, however, punitive damages may be awarded due to the especially dangerous and egregious acts of the defendant.

 Often, punitive damages can result in very high monetary awards- sometimes as much as three times the amount of compensatory damages awarded.
 Some states, however, place restrictions on the amount of punitive damages that can be collected.

 Typically, gross negligence claims require immediate attention due to the extreme losses involved.
 The assistance of an experienced Denver personal injury attorney will be necessary for a gross negligence claim.
 He or she will be able to address any uncertainties regarding the difference between negligence and gross negligence.
-The Denver personal injury attorneys from our firm, Denver Trial Lawyers, will also be able to represent you in court and present your case in a powerful manner.
+The injury attorneys from our firm, Denver Trial Lawyers, will also be able to represent you in court and present your case in a powerful manner.
 To date, we have obtained more than $350 million on behalf of our clients and are backed by 175 years of combined experience.

 Call (303) 586-3638 to learn more about Denver Trial Lawyers and how our firm can help you.
 Our attorneys operate on a contingency fee basis, meaning that we don’t charge a single legal fee unless we obtain recovery on your behalf.